 According to a claim made in 2010 by Louise Patten (the granddaughter of the most senior Titanic officer to survive, Charles Lightoller), one of the ship’s crewmembers panicked after hearing the order to turn “hard-a-starboard” in order to avoid the approaching iceberg.
 Because ships at the time operated on two different steering order systems, he became confused and turned the wrong way—directly toward the ice.
 Patten included this version of events, which she said she heard from her grandmother after Lightoller’s death, in her fictionalized account of the Titanic disaster, Good as Gold.

 In 1985, when an American-French expedition finally located the historic wreck, investigators discovered that, contrary to earlier findings, the Titanic had not sunk intact after hitting the iceberg but had broken apart on the ocean’s surface.
-Materials scientists Tim Foecke and Jennifer Hooper McCarty have cast blame on the more than 3 million rivets that held the hull’s steel plates together.
+Materials scientists Tim Foecke and Jennifer Hooper McCarty have cast blame on some of the more than 3 million rivets that held the hull’s steel plates together.
 They examined rivets brought up from the wreck and found them to contain a high concentration of “slag,” a smelting residue that can make metal split apart.
 This may have weakened the part of the Titanic’s hull that hit the iceberg, causing it to break apart upon impact.

 Mirages and hazy horizons were created by weather conditions.